mweagle/Sparta/docs_source/content/reference/apiv2gateway/_index.md

 With the `connectWorld` and `disconnectWorld` connection management functions created, the core of the WebSocket API is `sendMessage`.
 This function is responsible for scanning over the set of registered _connectionIDs_ and forwarding a request to [PostConnectionWithContext](https://godoc.org/github.com/aws/aws-sdk-go/service/apigatewaymanagementapi#ApiGatewayManagementApi.PostToConnectionWithContext).
 This function sends the message to the registered connections.

-The `sendMessage` function has a few distinct sections that can be understood as follows.
+The `sendMessage` function can be broken down into a few sections.

+#### Setup API Gateway Management Instance

-The first requirement is to setup the API Gateway Management service instance using the proper endpoint:
+The first requirement is to setup the API Gateway Management service instance using the proper endpoint.
+The endpoint can be constructed from the incoming [APIGatewayWebsocketProxyRequestContext](https://godoc.org/github.com/aws/aws-lambda-go/events#APIGatewayWebsocketProxyRequestContext) member of the request.

 ```go
   endpointURL := fmt.Sprintf("%s/%s",